Diagnostic Molecular Scientist

 Become an Epidemiologist

 Public health professionals who investigate patterns or causes of diseases are called epidemiologists.
-Duties performed by epidemiologists include collecting and analyzing data about diseases or injuries, writing reports of findings, and writing and implementing plans to reduce the prevalence of the disease or injury.
+Epidemiologists perform duties such as collecting and analyzing data about diseases or injuries, writing reports of findings, and writing and implementing plans to reduce the prevalence of the disease or injury.

 • Typical Education: Master of Public Health (MPH)